rafaeldelboni/paro/README.md

 Install files that match <file-pattern>.
 Despite being excluded by the -x flag or a setting in the config.
 This can be repeated with additional patterns.

+#### -n, --destination <folder-name>
+Override the destination folder by <folder-name>.
+By default this value is the current user home directory.

 #### -t, --tag <tag>
 Do not install files that match <file-pattern>.
 Tagged files go in a directory named for